ractivejs/ractivejs.github.io/docs/api/static-properties.md

 `(Object<string, any>)`

-The defaults for [initialisation options](../api/initialization-options.md) with the exception of [plugin registries](../integrations/plugins.md).
+Global defaults for [initialisation options](../api/initialization-options.md) with the exception of [plugin registries](../integrations/plugins.md).

 ```js
 // Change the default mustache delimiters to [[ ]] globally